samyeyo/LuaRT/README.md

 The Mingw-w64 GCC 8.1.0 is used to produce the LuaRT release.
 Compilation have been successfully reported for Mingw-w64 GCC 11.2.0 and Mingw-w64 GCC 12.2.0 (ie the latest Mingw-w64 10.0.0 runtime).
 LuaRT should run on Windows Vista, Windows 7, Windows 8, Windows 10 and Windows 11.

-First clone the LuaRT repository (or manualy download the repository but don't forget submodules in tools folder) :
+First clone the LuaRT repository (or manualy download the repository but don't forget submodules in the `tools\` folder) :
 ```
 git clone --recurse-submodules https://github.com/samyeyo/LuaRT.git
 ```